dkrasne/visualizing_intertextuality/README.md

 │  │  ├─ objects_json_backup.json	# backup of the nodegoat object data in case API call fails (output by nodegoat_data.json.py)
 │  │  └─ sankey_data.json		# intertexts formatted for sankey chart (output by nodegoat_data.json.py)
 │  ├─ js
-│  │  └─ global_constants.js		# a script for generating and exporting any constants used in multiple pages │  ├─ about.md				# about the project
+│  │  ├─ global_constants.js		# a script for generating and exporting any constants used in multiple pages │  │  └─ sankey_function.js		# a customized version of the D3.js Sankey chart module
+│  ├─ about.md				# about the project
 │  ├─ sankey.md				# full diagram of intertexts (markdown and JavaScript)
 │  └─ index.md				# the home page	(markdown and JavaScript)